-In this blog, we look at some of things you need to consider when starting a business – from setting up as a sole trader versus a limited company to working with an accountant and finding the right bank account.
+In this blog, we look at some of things you need to consider when starting a small business – from setting up as a sole trader versus a limited company to working with an accountant and finding the right bank account.

 Although we’re focusing on sole trader and limited company structures here, there are other ways to form your business.
 For instance, you could set up a social enterprise or partnership, which can be with or without limited liability.